 The GRESB Real Estate Assessment asks extensive questions around all facets of sustainability for each company or fund.
-Here are five of the top areas that you should focus on to set yourself up for success.
+This article will run through the keys of a successful GRESB report - Beginning with these essential steps:

 1. Set Reporting Boundary Accurately:

-According to the GRESB Reference Guide, you must report on all assets that were operational at any point in the prior reporting year that you own (not lease), even if it was bought/sold in that year.
+According to the GRESB Reference Guide, you must report on all assets that were operational at any point in the reporting year that you own (not leased), even if it was bought/sold in that year.
+This now includes any assets where your % of ownership is above 0%.

 When in doubt, report the asset.